Hardware vs Software Wallets: Security, Convenience and Recovery Risk

 Users often skip backup verification, fund a wallet before testing basics, install from a lookalike page, or misunderstand the difference between app password and recovery phrase.

-Browser sessions, phone security, fake apps, malicious dapps, and confusing network prompts create more day-to-day risk for software wallets.
+Browser sessions, extension conflicts, phone security, fake apps, malicious dapps, and confusing network or token prompts create more day-to-day support issues.

 Hardware wallet friction